YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Conclusion

 \section{Conclusion}

-In this paper, we have presented a method to merge the Wikidata taxonomy with the taxonomy of Schema.org, giving rise to a new version of the YAGO KB, YAGO~4.5.
+In this paper, we have presented a method to merge the Wikidata taxonomy with the taxonomy of Schema.org, giving rise to a new version of the YAGO knowledge base, YAGO~4.5.
 Our work adds a rich layer of informative classes to YAGO, while at the same time keeping YAGO logically consistent.
+Going beyond YAGO, we have introduced, discussed, and justified several design principles that can be of use for other KB projects as well, most notably concerning the choice between properties vs classes, of properties vs inverse properties, and the modeling of fictional entities.
+We have also described implementation experiences that can help other researchers who work on Wikidata.

-Several open challenges remain: First, we did not include the classes of \emph{Bio\-Chem\-Entities} and \emph{Medical\-Entities} for lack of domain-specific expertise.
-These can be added in the future.
+Several open challenges remain: first, we did not include the classes of \emph{Bio\-Chem\-Entities} and \emph{Medical\-Entities}.
+These can be added in the future as a domain-specific extension.
 Now that the general framework is in place, more upper classes and properties can be defined.
 An interesting avenue of research in this direction would be the (automated) translation of textual class descriptions (such as \emph{de facto embassy} (Q5244910)) into logical properties and constraints~\cite{lu2022parsing}.
 This would require a better understanding of commonsense statements~\cite{nonnamed}.
-A more fundamental challenge is the treatment of classes as subjects of properties.
-We would like to say, e.g., that cats eat mice (which is a general statement on cats, which is why we currently model \emph{cat} (Q146) as an instance), and that \emph{Garfield} (Q767120) is a cat (which requires \emph{cat} to be a class).
-These are exciting challenges for the Semantic Web community as a whole.\\[-3mm]

-\textit{Resource Availability Statement:} The Web page of YAGO 4.5 is \url{https://yago-knowledge.org}.
-It contains download links for the data, the Design Document, the documentation, the list of publications, and contributors.
-The Web page also offers an interactive browser for the KB.
-The SPARQL endpoint is at \url{https://yago-knowledge.org/sparql}.
-The URIs of YAGO 4.5 are dereferenceable.
-YAGO 4.5 is available with Creative Commons Attribution-ShareAlike License (as imposed by the license of schema.org).
-The source code of YAGO 4.5 is available via Github at \url{https://github.com/yago-naga/yago-4.5} under a Creative Commons Attribution license.
+Another challenge is the maintenance: while the code can be rerun on newer versions of Wikidata, the manual mapping of classes might have to be adapted if the upper taxonomy of Wikidata changes -- as in previous versions of YAGO.
+Constraints, too, are currently defined manually.
+They could be mined automatically instead~\cite{amie,rabbani2023extraction,ortona2018robust,meilicke2019introduction}.
+The automated maintenance of structured data and its schema is an interesting challenge for the research community as a whole.

-\textbf{Acknowledgement.} This work was partially funded by the grant ANR-20-CHIA-0012-01 (``NoRDF'').
+\begin{acks} This work was partially funded by the \grantsponsor{ANR}{French National Agency for Research}{https://anr.fr} under the Grant ``NoRDF'' \grantnum[https://nordf.telecom-paris.fr/en/]{ANR}{ANR-20-CHIA-0012-01}. \end{acks}